 IPv6 multihoming without IPv6 NAT is one of the emerging IETF drafts that try to address the problem (you should read at least the first few sections, where they admit you need NPT66) ... but yet again requires changes to the host IPv6 stack to work properly (but only in the source IP address selection policy code).

 LISP would replace BGP-based multihoming with LISP-based multihoming (moving the customer prefixes into the LISP+ALT topology, which yet again uses BGP).
-This approach will probably work well once everyone deploys LISP.
+This approach will probably work well once everyone deploys LISP (like: never?).
 In the meantime, you’ll need proxy-ITR/ETR routers (6to4 relays anyone?), resulting in suboptimal traffic flows and central choke points.

 As much as I hate to admit it, NPT66 seems to be the most flexible solution for the small-site IPv6 multihoming problem we have today.
 I would love to see the host IPv6 stacks fixed, but I’ve learned a sad lesson from the history of NAT: once the networking McGyvers fix other people’s problems with layers of duct tape, everyone starts pretending the problem is gone and goes off chasing another squirrel.